In ceramic industry glazes are often sprayed, especially in sanitary ware. The technique is important.

--Use glazes high in frit and low in troublesome raw materials (ones that affect slurry viscosity or thixotropy, ones that are soluble and crystallize in the slurry or create a precipitate scum inside containers or ones that contain excessive particulates).
+-Use glazes high in frit and low in troublesome raw materials (ones that affect slurry viscosity or thixotropy, are soluble and crystallize in the slurry, create a precipitate scum inside containers or ones that contain excessive particulates).

 -Use the right frits.
 They need to source the needed fluxing oxides and complement the recipe to optimize clay percentages.
 For example, if a glaze needs more clay then the frits employed should have lower Al2O3 content so that can be be sourced from a kaolin instead (or vice versa).

 -Ball mill your glazes or find an efficient way to screen them to 100 mesh.

 -Make sure the glaze feed is well screened so it has no particulate matter.